 Total Local Income - Includes all tax and non-tax receipts designated by the community, district, or region and available for operating fund expenditure by the public library.
-Includes Property Tax Income from the Library Tax Rate, County Adjusted Gross Income Tax (CAGIT), County Option Income Tax (COIT), Local Option Income Tax (LOIT) and contractual revenue received for library service.
+Includes Property Tax Income from the Library Tax Rate, Local Income Tax, and contractual revenue received from township trustee or other governmental unit official for library service (or from another library).